Assistance programs in Greene County Ohio.

 St. Vincent Hotel is another place that offers crisis assistance.
 The phone number is (937) 222-7349.
 Low income and others individuals and families who need help with bills can get shelter, rent assistance, free food, clothing, emergency assistance for bills such as utility and heating, transitional and permanent housing, case management, job training and vocational and academic opportunities.
 The programs focus on the homeless and unemployed individuals and families in the local area.

 Greene Churches and Catholic Charities is a leading agency to call in the region for help.
 The organization offers a number of resources for the less fortunate in the area.
 While much of it is advice, case management, and free referrals, other assistance is more direct.
 This can include free food and meals, information on housing, and care for senior citizens.
 Specialists also work with immigrants in the region and can even help them find jobs in Ohio.
-Click here.
+Click here for programs from Dayton Ohio Catholic Charities.

 Salvation Army of Greene County is a leading non-profit.
 The organization operates nationally, but they have a local center in Xenia Ohio that covers the county.
 While resources are always stretched thin, there may be some financial assistance for preventing evictions or paying energy bills.
 Other services can include free food from a pantry and basic needs such as school supplies or free Christmas assistance.
 Case management and referrals to government programs such as food stamps are usually available too.
 Hundreds of Greene County low income and senior families turn to the center every month.
 Read Salvation Army programs.